Why It Works

 This idea came from working on my cacio e pepe recipe, the Roman dish with pasta, pecorino, and black pepper.
 In that recipe, I cook spaghetti in a small volume of water, using the starchy pasta water to emulsify the cheese into a creamy sauce.
 I wondered if the same thing would work for an American-style macaroni and cheese, using more cheese and cheddar in place of pecorino.

-The second key was using evaporated milk as the base liquid.
+The second big key was to use evaporated milk as the base liquid.
 Evaporated milk is a highly concentrated source of milk protein micelles—bundles of proteins that can act as powerful emulsifying agents—which help to keep the sauce creamy and smooth.

-There are quite a few similar recipes out there.
-Many call for cooking pasta directly in milk, a technique that works okay, but can lead to scorching if you're not super careful with stirring.
+Now, normally I do all my research on existing recipes before I start working on my own version.
+This time, I was so excited to get into the kitchen that I completely neglected to do so until afterward.
+Good thing I eventually did, too, because it turns out that there are quite a few similar recipes out there.
+Many call for cooking pasta directly in milk, a technique that works okay, but it can lead to scorching if you're not super careful with stirring.
 I prefer the evaporated-milk route because it ensures a clean pan with no burnt bits on the bottom.

+Luckily, six minutes is all you need for a complete ab workout, so give yourself a quarter of an hour and you can make dinner and then immediately work it off, with some time left over to drop your dishes in the dishwasher.
 Is this going to replace my Ultra-Gooey Stovetop Mac and Cheese as my favorite stovetop mac and cheese recipe?
-I don't think so, but as far as work-to-results ratios go, this new one is one of the best around.
+I don't think so, but as far as work-to-results ratios go, this new one is one of the best recipes around.**

 6 ounces (170g) elbow macaroni